howdyai/botkit/packages/docs/reference/core.md

 <a name="say"></a>
 ### say()
-Send a message.
-Message will be sent using the context originally passed in to `controller.spawn()`.
+Send a message using whatever context the `bot` was spawned in or set using [changeContext()](#changecontext).
-Primarily used for sending proactive messages, in concert with [changeContext()](#changecontext).
+Primarily used for sending proactive messages.

 **Parameters**